fleetdm/fleet/handbook/company/product-groups.md

 ### New customer promise(s)

-This meeting happens before Fleet commits to one or more new customer promises.
+The Chief Revenue Office (CRO) schedules this meeting before Fleet commits to one or more new customer promises.
 It's meant to streamline communication and encourage getting the best product decisions.

-**Participants:** CEO, CTO, CRO, VP of Customer Success, and Head of Product Design.
+**Participants:** CRO, CEO, CTO, VP of Customer Success, and Head of Product Design.

 **Agenda:**
 - Discuss new promises